MinorJinx/softeng/README.md

 ## Getting Started

-Using Codenvy I created a new workspace with the double stack (dev-machine, db).
+Using Codenvy I created a new workspace with the double Java-MySQL (dev-machine, db).

 The project was created using a blank Maven template.